FactomProject/FactomDocs/Identity.md

 The Factom Authority servers are rewarded with new Factoids as part of their service to the protocol.
 They are each rewarded up to 6.4 Factoids every 25 blocks.
 As part of being good stewards of the protocol, Authority Servers can run a more efficient operation.
 They can opt to yeild some percentage of their reward to the Grant Pool.
 They would define that efficiency with this message.
 A 100% efficiency leaves all the Factoids in the protocol, while 0% puts the entire reward into the coinbase.

 This message needs to be in the server management subchain.
 If it is not, the default is 100% efficiency.
 If the message specifies >100% efficiency, the coinbase descriptor defaults to 100% efficiency.
 Later Server Efficiency messages update older messages.
 To prevent replay attacks, a timestamp is included.
 To be valid, the efficiency update must be the latest one seen.
 It also needs to be included in the blockchain between 12 hours +- of the message timestamp.
-If a higher level key signs a Server Efficiency message, no new messages will be allowed by lower level keys until the lower level keys are replaced in the root identity chain.

 The efficiency is serialized as a 16 bit unsigned integer.
 The percentage is in fixed point format with 2 decimals, so the maximum efficiency of 100% = 10000.
 An efficency of 49.52% = 4952 = 0x1358.

 With a 49.52% efficiency almost half of the 6.4 Factoid Authority reward is yeilded to the Grant Pool.
 The coinbase would have an output of 3.23072 Factoids for this server.
 The Grant Pool would increase by 3.16928 FCT from this server.

 The message is a Factom Entry with several extIDs holding the various parts.
 The first part is a version binary string 0.
 The second is the ASCII string "Server Efficiency".
 The third is the root identity ChainID.
 Forth is the new efficiency being asserted.
 5th is the timestamp with an 8 byte epoch time.
-Next is the identity key preimage.
+Next is the identity key preimage of the lowest level identity key (id1).
 7th is the signature of the serialized version, text, chainID, new efficiency, and the timestamp.

 [0 (version)] [Server Efficiency] [identity ChainID] [new efficiency] [timestamp] [identity key preimage] [signature of version through timestamp]

-[00] [53657276657220456666696369656E6379] [888888d027c59579fc47a6fc6c4a5c0409c7c39bc38a86cb5fc0069978493762] [1358] [00000000495EAA80] [0125b0e7fd5e68b4dec40ca0cd2db66be84c02fe6404b696c396e3909079820f61] [4A014BD9150BB2CAB290B276C350821620EDB432DDFBCEED3896E87E591A412712B7DB6D8DAD46616B655369676E6174757265FE1D84D558B8A78EF7746F480D]
+[00] [53657276657220456666696369656E6379] [888888d027c59579fc47a6fc6c4a5c0409c7c39bc38a86cb5fc0069978493762] [1358] [00000000495EAA80] [0125b0e7fd5e68b4dec40ca0cd2db66be84c02fe6404b696c396e3909079820f61] [2954c40f889d49a561d0ac419741f7efd11e145a99b67485fb8f7c3e3c42d3c698d50866beffbc09032243ab3d375b4c962745c09d1a184d91e5ba69762b4e09]